Perfect Crown

 Viewership

-According to Nielsen Korea, the premiere of Perfect Crown recorded a 7.8% nationwide rating and an 8.2% rating in the Seoul metropolitan area, ranking first among Friday–Saturday dramas and the 20–54 demographic.[52]
-This figure marked the third-highest premiere rating for an MBC Friday–Saturday drama, following Chief Detective 1958 (10.1%) and Knight Flower (7.9%).
-The series demonstrated a rapid upward trend, surpassing the double-digit mark in its fourth episode with a nationwide rating of 11.1% and a metropolitan area rating of 11.3%.
-Within only two weeks of broadcast, the drama ranked seventh on the list of MBC's highest-rated Friday–Saturday dramas of all time, trailing the record of Wonderful World (2024).[53]
+According to Nielsen Korea, the premiere of Perfect Crown recorded a 7.8% nationwide rating and an 8.2% rating in the Seoul metropolitan area, ranking first among MBC Friday–Saturday dramas and the 20–54 demographic.[52]
+This figure marked the third-highest premiere rating for a Friday–Saturday drama, following Chief Detective 1958 (10.1%) and Knight Flower (7.9%).
+The first episode alone also recorded 22.25 million cumulative viewers in one day, including reruns.[53]
+The series demonstrated a rapid upward trend, surpassing the double-digit mark in its fourth episode with a nationwide rating of 11.1% and a metropolitan area rating of 11.3%.[54]
+The finale episode on May 16 recorded an average ratings of 13.8% nationwide and 14.1% in metropolitan area.
+It also became the third-highest rated Friday–Saturday drama in MBC history, following Knight Flower with 18.4% and The Red Sleeve with 17.4%.[55]

-In Disney+, the series became the platform's most-viewed Korean drama premiere globally.
-It achieved the highest viewership for a Korean drama within five days of its launch and entered the platform's Global Top 10, charting in more than 40 countries.[54]
+On Disney+, the series became the platform's most-viewed Korean drama premiere globally.
+It achieved the highest viewership for a Korean drama within five days of its launch and entered the platform's Global Top 10, charting in more than 40 countries.[56]
+On May 15, 2026, Disney+ announced that Perfect Crown had become the most-watched South Korean series of their catalogue with a global comulative viewing time of over 43 million hours; episode 8 also saw a record 43% increase in viewership over episode 1.[57]

 | Season | Episode number | Average | ||||||||||||